★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 When lumbago needs a medical look

-Most lumbago is straightforward, but these signs are different and need attention rather than self management:
+Most lumbago is straightforward, but these signs are different and need attention rather than self-management:

 • Leg weakness, or a foot that drags or gives way.